brombal/sqltags/core/README.md

 `;
 ```

-## Creating SQLTags for other databases
+## Creating SqlTags for other databases

 A SQL tag is just a thin wrapper around a database client.
 Any database client library that supports
-parameterized queries can be used with SQLTags.
+parameterized queries can be used with SqlTags.

 To create a tag for a new database client, you need to implement a subclass of the abstract
-`SqlTagBase` class.
-This abstract class defines the methods that SQLTags needs to interact with the
+`SqlTag` class.
+This abstract class defines the methods that SqlTags needs to interact with the
 database driver.
 It is defined and documented
 [here](https://github.com/brombal/sqltags/blob/main/core/SqlTagAbstractBase.ts), and you can see
 example implementations for